 The Battle for New York

 The Continental army moved to New York.
 Nathanael had command of a string of five strategic forts built on Brooklyn Heights across the East River on Long Island.
 A British armada began dropping anchor in New York Harbor on June 29, 1776.
 Over the next few weeks, some 32,000 troops arrived on board 270 ships.
-With the enemy looming, he was one of four brigadiers promoted to major general in August.
+In August, with the enemy looming, he was one of four brigadiers promoted to major general.

 The army began withdrawing northward from the city as the British invaded New York Island.
 On September 16, Nathanael experienced his first battle when it erupted at Harlem Heights.
 Two month later, Forts Lee and Washington perched on the Hudson River across from one another fell to the British under Nathanael’s command.
 He was devastated and wrote to his friend, Henry Knox, “I am mad, vexed, sick and sorry.
 Happy I should be to see you.”
 The ragged Continental Army retreated through New Jersey with British General Charles Cornwallis in pursuit.
 On December 8, they crossed the Delaware River into Pennsylvania.